Jewish terrorism: Post-1948

 Shin Bet has complained that the Israeli government is too lenient in dealing with religious extremism of Jewish extremists who want the creation of a Jewish land based on halacha, Jewish religious laws.
 Says Haaretz: "The Shin Bet complained that the courts are too lenient, particularly in enforcement against those who violate restraining orders distancing them from the West Bank or restricting their movement.
 The Shin Bet supports the position of Defense Minister Moshe Ya'alon, who has called for limited use of administrative detention against Jewish terrorists."
 Israeli agencies keeping tabs on the religious terrorist groups say they are "anarchist" and "anti-Zionist", motivated to bring down the government of Israel and create a new Israeli "kingdom" that would operate according to halacha (Jewish law).
 A week after the July 2015 attacks, administrative detention was approved for Jewish terror suspects.
 In 2024, Haaretz reported that the settlements and outposts from which many settler attacks come are financed by the Israeli government.Haaretz's investigation reveals that at least six government ministries are involved in financing and maintaining this whole burgeoning enterprise, whose underlying purpose is the forceful takeover of land and systematic dispossession of Palestinian residents.

+In July 2026, a letter signed by 600 former security officials from the Israel Police, Mossad, and Shin Bet warned US President Trump against Jewish terrorism, the support provided to them by the current government of Israel, and the weakening of the Palestinian Authority, citing negative consequences for US national interests and regional stability.
+The letter added that "While [Israel's] security agencies excel at confronting [...]
+Palestinian terrorist organizations in the West Bank, they are severely constrained when it comes to Jewish terrorists".
+The letter came amid a hike in settler violence in the West bank.